-This is the first blog in a series about using data from 21st century skills assessments.
+This is the first blog post in a series about using data from 21st century skills assessments.

 In developing the Education 2030 Agenda, it became clear that education systems require solutions to help prepare students for the challenges of today’s world.
 How can education empower learners of all ages to assume active roles—both locally and globally—and make informed decisions in building a more sustainable future through peaceful, tolerant, inclusive, and secure societies?
 Responses to this question have focused on Education for Sustainable Development (ESD) and Global Citizenship Education (GCED), both of which fall under the broad umbrella of 21st century skills.